 Here are three incentives that never fail to bring in new subscribers:

-Join our Text Club today and receive a FREE dessert!
-Ask your server for more information.
+Join our text club today and receive a FREE dessert!
+Text HUNGRY to 555888.

-Win a FREE iPad Mini!
-Just text “TOMMYS” to 555888 for your chance to win and join our VIP list.
+Win a lifetime supply of our secret BBQ sauce!
+Just text JIMMYS to 555888 for your chance to win and join our VIP list.

 Whether you’re texting guests discounts, coupons, specials, or event reminders, remember that these benefits are often incentive enough to get opt-ins.